Planting for pest and disease resistance

 Euonymus japonicus ‘Jean Hugues’

-A dense upward evergreen shrub, with ovate flossy foliage.
+A dense upward evergreen shrub, with ovate glossy foliage.
 Produces pale insignificant flowers in spring, with occasional fruit in autumn.
 A low maintenance plant, making it great for most applications, including coastal planting.
 Its salt tolerance makes it perfect for coastal hedge planting.
 Can survive most UK winter conditions, and is resistant to serious pests or diseases.

 Euonymus japonicus ‘Jean Hugues’